How to Start a Diamond Import/Export Business

 How Do I Find Diamond Suppliers

 Finding a diamond supplier is much easier than you would think.
-You can find diamond supplier directories online.
-These directories will allow you to search for different diamond suppliers using a variety of criteria, including:
+For one, you can find a supplier by using online directories.
+These directories will allow you to search for different diamond suppliers using a variety of criteria.

 • Size